daniel-locatelli/scraper-cumincadPDF/README.md

 <h1># scraper-cumincadPDF</h1>

-<h3>Batch download PDFs from CuminCAD for each series e.g eCAADe</h3>
+<p>Batch download PDFs from CuminCAD for each series e.g eCAADe</p>

 <p>This tool was developed for studying purposes.
 It is not intended to be used to flood cumincad website.<br />
 Reducing or eliminating the waiting time in the code could potentially cause flooding requests and damage the website&#39;s performance!</p>